Onge: History

 The distributions of different Andamanese peoples, languages, and dialects at the time of British contact compared to the present-day.

 In the 18th century the Onge were distributed across Little Andaman Island and the nearby islands, with some territory and camps established on Rutland Island and the southern tip of South Andaman Island.
 After they encountered British colonial officers, friendly relations were established with the British Empire in the 1800s through Lieutenant Archibald Blair.
+Originally restive, they were pacified by M. V. Portman in the 1890s.
 British naval officer M. V. Portman described them as the "mildest, most timid, and inoffensive" group of Andamanese people he had encountered.
 By the end of the 19th century they sometimes visited the South and North Brother Islands to catch sea turtles; at the time, those islands seemed to be the boundary between their territory and the range of the Great Andamanese people further north.
 Today, the surviving members are confined to two reserve camps on Little Andaman: Dugong Creek in the northeast, and South Bay.

+The Onge were semi-nomadic and fully dependent on hunting and gathering for food.

+The Onge are one of the aboriginal peoples (adivasi) of India.
+Together with the other Andamanese tribes and a few other isolated groups elsewhere in Oceania, they comprise the Negrito peoples.